- How Much do Maths Tutoring Companies Charge?

-To uphold their reputability, these organisations usually require their tutors to hold a degree or a minimum A grade in an A level in the subject they teach.
+To uphold their reputability, these organisations usually require their tutors to hold a degree or a minimum ATAR in a VCE in the subject they teach.
 This means they can guarantee a certain level of qualification and an agreed methodology so that students get the most out of their sessions.

-However, after commission and tax deductions, maths tutor aren’t left with a very large proportion of what you pay.
+However, after commission and tax deductions, a maths tutor isn't left with a very large proportion of what you pay.

-Recruiting an A level maths tutor or undergraduate student is becoming all the more common for those who want to study maths.
+Recruiting a HSC, SACE, VCE maths tutor or undergraduate student is becoming all the more common for those who want to study maths.
 These home tutors are usually looking for tutoring jobs for an extra bit of pocket money and are happy to help younger learners through their schooling.

 But what do they charge for maths lessons?

 - $30 per hour for Year 11 and Year 12 VCE Maths

 - $35 per hour for a high school maths small group session

 - $55 per hour for a Year 11 and Year 12 VCE Maths small group session

 As with professional tutors, rates are adjusted according to the level of study.

 Having a one to one maths tutor who is also in the education system can be beneficial to students since their tutor is familiar with the relevant study skills and feels comfortable helping their tutee to understand what the maths national curriculum requires of them.